thatboyreegan/airbnb-clone-project/README.md

 ## Project roles and Responsibilities

 In a development team each person plays an important role in achieving success.
-Example of roles and the description in a team include:
+Example of roles in a team include:

 ### Project manager

  Is in charge of the project and  is responsible for planning, executing and closing proects.
  Responsibilities include:
  -Overseeing project progress and ensure milestones are met.
  -Managing project timelines, budget, and resources.
  -Identifying and mitigating risks.

 ### Product Owner

 Defines the vision of the product and ensures that it meets the needs of the user.
 Key responsibilities include:
 -Defining and prioritizing product features and requirements.
 -Ensuring the product delivers value to users and aligns with business goals.
 -Making decisions on scope and accept completed work.